Thumb Description Info Linked to

 The Old Parish Burying Ground in Windsor, Nova Scotia, the site of the original Anglican Church in Windsor, founded in 1771.

 The cemetery accepted burials from 1771 until it closed in 1887, notwithstanding the sign.
-It contains approximately 4,000 graves, including that most likely of Charles Morris.
+It contains approximately 4,000 graves, including that of Charles Morris, although the location of his grave cannot be ascertained.

 The Robert Strahorn Mystery